ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 ```

 Let's assume that accessing the `message` value directly is none of the others
-modules' business.
-We want to hide it by defining a restricted interface.
-This
+modules' business, we want it to be a private definition.
+We can hide it by
-is our `amodule2.mli` file:
+defining a restricted interface.
+This is our `amodule2.mli` file:

 <!-- $MDX file=examples/amodule2.mli -->
 ```ocaml